Labor Relations Director Jobs in USA with Visa Sponsorship

 Do Labor Relations Directors qualify for H-1B visa sponsorship?

-Yes, Labor Relations Director positions typically qualify for H-1B sponsorship as they require specialized knowledge of labor law, collective bargaining, and workplace regulations.
+Yes, Labor Relations Director positions typically qualify for H-1B visa sponsorship as they require specialized knowledge of labor law, collective bargaining, and workplace regulations.
 Most employers require a bachelor's degree in labor relations, industrial relations, human resources, or law, meeting the specialty occupation standard.

 What degree is typically required for visa sponsorship in labor relations?